andreaskoch/postdeploy/README.md

 ## Usage

-For running postdeploy you must specify a ip binding (e.g. "127.0.0.1:80") and the path to a JSON configurtion file (e.g. "postdeploy.conf.js"):
+For running postdeploy you must specify an ip binding (e.g. "127.0.0.1:80") and the path to a JSON configurtion file (e.g. "postdeploy.conf.js"):

 ```bash
 postdeploy -binding ":7070" -config "postdeploy.conf.js"